MarcelRobitaille/zola-splash/README.md

-# Anpu theme for Zola
+# Splash theme for Zola

-This is a port of the Hugo theme [Anubis](https://github.com/Mitrichius/hugo-theme-anubis/tree/master/layouts) for [Zola](https://getzola.org).
+This is a fork of the [Anpu](https://github.com/zbrox/anpu-zola-theme) theme for [Zola](https://getzola.org) with the primary goal to add thumbnails for posts.

 ![screenshot](screenshot.png)